aliberts/galaxy-zoo/README.md

 ```bash
 make dataset
 ```
 This will download and extract the archives into `dataset/`.
-You'll need to login with [Kaggle's API](https://github.com/Kaggle/kaggle-api) first and place your `kaggle.json` api key inside `~/.kaggle` by default.
+You'll need to login with [Kaggle's API](https://github.com/Kaggle/kaggle-api#api-credentials) first and place your `kaggle.json` api key inside `~/.kaggle` by default.
+You can also do it manually by downloading it [here](https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge/data).
+Don't forget to update the location of the directory you put it in with the `dataset.dir` config option.

+### Optional

-6. (optional) Make your commands shorter with this `alias`:
+6. Make your commands shorter with this `alias`:
 ```bash
 alias py='poetry run python'
 ```

-7. (optional) If you intend to contribute in this repo, run:
+7. If you intend to contribute in this repo, install the pre-commit hooks with:
 ```bash
 pre-commit install
 ```